Environmental-Omics-Group/PopGenToolkit/README.md

 If you use PopGenToolkit in a publication, we would appreciate citations:

-- *Anurag Chaturvedi, Jiarui Zhou, Joost A. M. Raeymaekers, et al. "Origin, maintenance and impact of standing genetic variation."
-Nature Communications, 2020.
-(Under revision)*
+- *Chaturvedi, A., Zhou, J., Raeymaekers, J.A.M. et al. Extensive standing genetic variation from a small number of founders enables rapid adaptation in Daphnia.
+Nat Commun 12, 4306 (2021). https://doi.org/10.1038/s41467-021-24581-z*